-Start thinking about the big picture and asking questions: How many candy wrappers do we throw away, just in the United States?
+Start thinking about the big picture and ask questions: How many candy wrappers do we throw away, just in the United States?
 How many costumes are tossed in a landfill instead of reused or donated?
 What is the total amount of decorations made of cheap plastic that get used for only one Halloween before they end up in a landfill?
 Do many pumpkins go into a landfill instead of being used as food or composted?
 How many resources are wasted on this one holiday?

 Candy & Their Wrappers